 Writing About Literature is open to all high school students without a prerequisite; however, it ideally follows Writing I. The focus is on the close reading of poetry, fiction, drama, and creative non-fiction in a historical context.
 Students delve into representative works of literature to determine structure, style, and theme, as well as how these reflect the beliefs and theories of the works’ time and how the work relates to our time.
 The students then respond to these essays in multiple ways, including the writing of reflective, analytical, and critical essays.
 Register online .

 Designed for juniors and seniors who have completed Writing I, Writing II emphasizes the reasoning and writing skills necessary for writing more advanced essays and research papers.
-The focus for this advanced class is on argumentative writing, and therefore includes instruction and exercises in critical analysis, logic, and synthesis.
+The focus for this advanced class is on argumentative writing, and therefore includes instructions and exercises in critical analysis, logic, and synthesis.
 It will include a major research project in the spring.
-This course is intended to be the equivalent of an honors or AP level course.
-Sophomores who have completed Writing I will be considered on an individual basis.
-Writing II will be available at both the REACH South and CCPA campuses.
-Register online .
+This course is intended to the equivalent of an AP or Comp I level course.The Vine course may offer dual credit pending accreditation approval.
+Register online or through Vine Classical Hall.

 EWCB offers an independent study research intensive for high school seniors who’ve completed Writing II.
 This course can be treated as a one or two semester course.
 Students will choose a topic to study in depth using college-level resources and construct a 20+ page argumentative thesis.
 Participating students will meet monthly to cover general topics related to research and writing along with regular one-on-one sessions.
 Time and date TBD.
 If interested, contact Jill Anderson.